 What was I doing wrong?
 Not enough stuff.
 That's what.
 Not enough butter.
 Not nearly enough cheese and milk.

-This old fashioned Macaroni and Cheese recipe is not your diet's friend, but it's the way our southern Mamas intended it to be.
+This old school recipe is not your diet's friend, but it's the way our southern Mamas intended it to be.
 Just tape-it-onto-my-hips rich.

 Also, I was overcooking it in the oven.
 With no egg to worry about, the ingredients are all cooked by the time it goes in.
 It just needs a few minutes in a hot oven to melt that cheese on top, soak up the milk, and get piping hot.